lacyjpr/optimization/README.md

 ## Website Performance Optimization portfolio project

+I have optimized index.html to achieve at least a 90 PageSpeed score.
+I've optimized the JavaScript in pizza.html to achieve a frame rate of 60fps when scrolling.
+I've also reduced the time to resize pizzas in pizza.html to less than 5 ms.

+I have included a src directory that includes un-minified code.

+The dist directory includes minified code and optimized images.

 You can view my project here: http://lacyjpr.github.io/optimization/

 ####Part 1: Optimize PageSpeed Insights score for index.html